creditimpact/PURAIFY/README.md

    npm run dev
    npm test
    ```
+3. Copy `.env.example` to `.env` in the repository root and adjust service URLs if needed.
 3. Use the Gateway to connect everything (`docker-compose up` to run all engines)
 4. Orchestrate a full workflow via `POST /gateway/run-blueprint`.
    This endpoint executes each action sequentially and returns a